-The early symptoms of cancer in men can include changes in bowel habits, unintentional weight loss, testicular changes, and urination difficulties.
+Ten early symptoms of cancer in males can include changes in bowel habits, unintentional weight loss, testicular changes, and urination difficulties.
 Recognizing the warning signs of cancer can significantly improve a person’s outlook.

 Some people may not notice the early signs of cancer or may confuse them for symptoms of other conditions.
 Knowing which symptoms may indicate cancer can help a person get treatment sooner.

-Occasional changes in bowel habits can occur for a variety of reasons, and they are usually not a cause for concern.
+Occasional bowel habit changes can occur for various reasons and are usually not a cause for concern.